Effective Date: March 3, 2026

 If Customer is a government entity that is required by law to apply the laws of its own jurisdiction, this Agreement will be governed by the laws of that jurisdiction.
 In all other cases, this Agreement is governed by the laws of the State of Michigan, without regard to its conflict of laws principles.

 Any disputes arising under this Agreement will first be addressed through good-faith negotiation between the parties.
-If the dispute is not resolved within thirty (30) days, either party may pursue remedies available at law or in equity in the courts of competent jurisdiction.
+If the dispute is not resolved within thirty (30) days, either party may pursue remedies available at law or in equity in a court of competent jurisdiction.
+Venue will lie in the courts of the jurisdiction whose law governs this Agreement under Section 18.1 — for a government Customer, the courts serving Customer's jurisdiction; otherwise, the state and federal courts located in the State of Michigan.
+Nothing in this Agreement requires either party to submit to binding arbitration, or waives any right, defense, or immunity (including governmental or sovereign immunity) that cannot be waived under applicable law.

-Neither party will be liable for delays or failures in performance resulting from causes beyond its reasonable control, including but not limited to natural disasters, pandemics, acts of government, internet outages, power failures, or acts of terrorism.
+Neither party will be liable for delays or failures in performance resulting from causes beyond its reasonable control, including but not limited to natural disasters, pandemics, acts of government, internet outages, power failures, acts of terrorism, or any change to, deprecation of, suspension or termination of, or imposition of new fees or conditions on, the APIs, services, or access of any Third-Party Platform.
 The affected party must promptly notify the other party and use reasonable efforts to mitigate the impact.

 Neither party may assign this Agreement without the other party's prior written consent, except that CivAll may assign this Agreement in connection with a merger, acquisition, or sale of all or substantially all of its assets.
 Any attempted assignment in violation of this Section is void.